AN ACADEMIC Blog & MEDICOLEGAL ANALYSIS OF SELF DEFENSE

-When the safety of yourself and your loved ones matters, quality, experience, and education counts.
-Trust your education to industry experts and experience the no-nonsense approach to self defense at Shaan Saar Krav Maga by Shaan Saar LLC.
+When the safety of yourself and your loved ones matters, quality, experience, and education count.
+Trust your education to industry experts and the creators of Evidence Based Self-Defense™️ at Shaan Saar Krav Maga by Shaan Saar LLC.

 Independence Without Skills: Why Freedom Must Be Paired With Preparation